-In this loop the roll must be centered at the top of the loop.
-If the roll begins 5 degrees before the apex and ends 15 degrees after the apex, the middle point of the roll is 5 degrees away off center, which is a 1.0 point deduction.
+If the roll begins 5 degrees before the apex and ends 15 degrees after the apex, the middle point of the roll is 5 degrees away from center, which is a 1.0 point deduction.

 Clarification: Note that the pause between rolls in a roll combination may not occur at the apex/nadir.